 Hartford Police Department used real-time visualization and historical analysis to quickly solve a crime.
 Click here to watch the testimonial video.

-Real-Time Data Visualization
+GIS for Public Safety with Real-Time Data Visualization

 Dispatch relies on real-time data, which oftentimes comes in the form of calls being placed through 911.
 Law enforcement requires a solution that helps them monitor their own operations to better delegate responsibility to a squad.
 Operators can benefit from a platform that integrates their existing data, such as vehicles, and private and public cameras and visualizes them in real-time on an interactive map.